What's Coming to Netflix in January 2023

 - Fletch (1985) – Chevy Chase comedy.

 - G.I.
-Joe: The Rise of Cobra (2009) – Based on the popular toy brand, this big-budget movie following the special operatives known as G.I.
+Joe: The Rise of Cobra (2009) – Based on the popular toy brand, this big-budget movie follows the special operatives known as G.I.
 Joe.

 - Grease (1978) – The classic romance musical starring John Travolta and Olivia Newton-John.